wp-plugins/antirobot-contact-form/readme.txt

 You'll find the antirobot-contact-form.pot file in the /languages/ subdirectory.
 You can use this file for tools like PoEdit to translate it to your liking.

+= How can I style the Contact Form? =

+The AntiRobot Contact Form should fit to the styling of your theme.
+You can apply additional styling through the id `#arcf-contact-form`.
 = I think feature X is missing.  =

 The plugin was originally created to provide a lightweight alternative to existing feature-blown contact form plugins.